leewsimpson/chat_app/deploy.md

 # For Static Web Apps, you can deploy using the Azure CLI or GitHub Actions
 # Option 1: Deploy using the Azure CLI (if you're not using GitHub)
-az staticwebapp deploy --name chatapp-webapp --resource-group chatapp-rg --source WebApp --location ".next" --api-location ""
+az staticwebapp deploy --name chatapp-leewsimpson-webapp --resource-group chatapp-rg --source WebApp --location ".next" --api-location ""

 # Option 2: If using GitHub, the deployment will happen automatically through GitHub Actions
 # Make sure your GitHub repository is connected to the Static Web App